 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2025, Barrick Gold reported total Scope 1 and 2 emissions of approximately 1,874,000,000 kg CO2e.
-This figure reflects a slight decrease from 2024, where emissions were about 1,946,000,000 kg CO2e, and from 2023, which recorded approximately 1,887,000,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for a net zero emissions target by 2030 for both Scope 1 and Scope 2 emissions.
-Barrick Gold has established a near-term emissions reduction target of at least 30% by 2030 against a 2018 baseline of 7,541,000,000 kg CO2e, with an interim goal of a 15% reduction by 2025.
-Notably, the company achieved a 16% reduction in 2023, ahead of schedule, although emissions increased in 2024 due to operational activities at various sites, including the restart of Porgera and ramp-up at Pueblo Viejo.
-The emissions data is not cascaded from any parent organization, and all figures are reported directly by Barrick Gold Corporation.
-The company continues to align its operations with a long-term strategy for lower-carbon production while navigating the complexities of growth and maintenance activities.
+This figure represents a slight decrease from 2024, where emissions were about 1,946,000,000 kg CO2e, and a reduction from 2023's emissions of approximately 1,887,000,000 kg CO2e.
+The company has set ambitious climate commitments, aiming for a net zero emissions target by 2030, applicable to both Scope 1 and Scope 2 emissions.
+Barrick Gold has established a near-term emissions reduction target of at least 30% by 2030, using a 2018 baseline of 7,541,000,000 kg CO2e.
+An interim target of 15% reduction was achieved ahead of schedule, with a reported 16% decrease in 2023.
+However, emissions increased in 2024 due to operational activities, including the restart of the Porgera mine and ramp-up at Pueblo Viejo.
+The company’s emissions data is not cascaded from any parent organization, and all reported figures are directly from Barrick Gold Corporation.
+The commitment to reducing greenhouse gas emissions aligns with industry standards and reflects a proactive approach to climate change mitigation.

 Access structured emissions data, company-specific emission factors, and source documents